betrandugorji/commercial-trading-java-techtest-master/README.md

 ## Running the program
 ```
-./gradlew bootRun --args="example2.txt"
+./gradlew bootRun --args="example1.txt"
 ```
-where example2.txt is the text file that we want to search for anagrams
+where example.txt is the text file that we want to search for anagrams